subrothosamantha/phonegap-start/README.md

 ### Desktop

-In your browser, open the file:
+In your browser, open the file: file

     /www/index.html